 Does the child interrupt their peers less when on the alternate seating?

-The seating becoming a distraction to others
+The sensory seating becomes a distraction to other students in the class

 Stay Up to Date